-While you prepare the coffee roast, turn on the oven and set it a high temperature.
-I’d love to tell you exact temperature, but it will vary from oven to oven and gas to electric.
+While you prepare the coffee roast, turn on the oven and set it at a high temperature.
+I’d love to tell you the exact temperature, but it will vary from oven to oven and gas to electric.
 Try 475F for gas and 500F for electric to start.
-I’ll discuss dialing in the tempreature later in the article.
+I’ll discuss dialing in the temperature later in the article.

 For oven roasting, I like to use a perforated baking pan.
 Be careful not to use one where the holes are too large, as some of the beans will fall into the holes and then expand during roasting.
 Spread the green beans over the holes in the pan so that the beans are 1 bean deep and touching.
 Don’t stack the beans on top of each other.

 In addition to preparing the tray, you’ll also want to be ready for the smoke that is produced during the roast process.
 The more coffee you roast and the darker the roast, the more it will smoke.
 Your oven ventilation may not be enough to keep your smoke detectors from going off.
 The last thing you want during your first oven roast is a panic attack.
-Open windows, turn on fans and if you can temporarily disable your kitchen smoke detector.
-Also alert others in the house on what you are doing.
+Open windows, turn on fans, and if you can temporarily disable your kitchen smoke detector.
+Also, alert others in the house about what you are doing.

 Monitoring the Roast

 Once you’ve got your tray of beans ready and you have both a ventilation and exit strategy in place, confirm that the oven has been pre-heated, and then place the coffee tray into the oven.
 Start your timer.
 The coffee will go from green to yellow to light brown to a darker brown.
 Color is very important for monitoring the roast.
 You don’t want to burn the coffee.